serratus/quaggaJS/README.md

 You can check out the [examples][github_examples] to get an idea of how to use QuaggaJS.
 Basically the library exposes the following API:

-### Quagga.init(config, callback)
+### <a name="quaggainit">Quagga.init(config, callback)</a>

-This method initializes the library for a given configuration `config` (see below) and invokes the `callback` when Quagga is ready to start.
+This method initializes the library for a given configuration `config` (see below) and invokes the `callback(err)` when Quagga has finished its bootstrapping phase.
 The initialization process also requests for camera access if real-time detection is configured.
+In case of an error, the `err` parameter is set and contains information about the cause.
+A potential cause may be the `inputStream.type` is set to `LiveStream`, but the browser does not support this API, or simply if the user denies the permission to use the camera.

 ```javascript
 Quagga.init({